-- 6. (a) Wages shall be paid weekly in the employer's time. - (b) Except as provided in clause 9 (m) no deduction shall be made from the wages of any worker, except for time lost through the worker's sickness, accident, or default.
+6. (a) Wages shall be paid weekly in the employer's time.

+(b) Except as provided in subclause (m) of clause 9 hereof no deduction shall be made from the wages of any worker, except for time lost through the worker's sickness, accident, or default.